Tejaswgupta/tracktrail/frontend/README.md

 - `entitiesService`: Entity management and case linking
 - `accountsService`: Account management
 - `statementsService`: Statement upload and processing
+- `transactionsService`: Transaction retrieval with caching for performance
 - `searchService`: Entity search and analytics

+See [caching documentation](docs/caching.md) for details on the caching implementation.

 ## Development Guidelines